xyz745/FairGenerate/Readme.md

 <code>from aif360.algorithms.preprocessing import Reweighing</code>
 -----------------------------------------------------

-The following folder contains an Excel sheet that contains the Scott-Knott Test analysis for Logistic Regression, Decision Tree, Support Vector Machine, and Deep Learning Models Used in this study.
+The following folder contains an Excel sheet that contains the Scott-Knott Test and Fairea evaluation for Logistic Regression, Decision Tree, Support Vector Machine, and Deep Learning Models Used in this study.

 https://drive.google.com/drive/folders/1X3RdUNN07Vcum1Sh7HpUKCMfTrQ_HHC6